Yaszzzzz/home-credit-credit-risk-model-stability/README.md

-Home Credit Risk Model Stability
+Project Overview
-This project involves building a predictive model to assess credit risk using a dataset from Home Credit.
-The goal is to predict the probability of default for each loan application based on various data sources.
+The project aims to build a predictive model for assessing credit risk using data provided by Home Credit.
+The model predicts the probability of default for each loan application based on various financial and personal attributes of the applicants.

-Table of Contents//
+Table of Contents
 Overview
 Project Structure
 Dataset